kean/Future/README.md

 > `Promise` is thread safe.
 You can call `succeed` or `fail` from any thread and any number of times - only the first result is sent to the `Future`.

-If the result of the work is already available by the time you need a future, you can use one of these special initializers:
+If the result of the work is already available by the time the future is created use one of these initializers:

 ```swift
 // Init with a value